- Search The Registry

 *Lorenzo Fuller was born on this date in 1919.
-He was an African American musician and entertainer.
+He was a Black musician and entertainer.

 In 1945, Fuller moved to New York to study voice at Juilliard.
 His ability to sing in several languages and play many instruments gave him immediate demand by every medium of show business.
-He had a radio show on WLIB, and at the Mutual Network Radio.
-Fuller also wrote music for Cheryl Crawford, the producer of the Group Theatre Movement shows.
+He had a radio show on WLIB and at Mutual Network Radio.
+Fuller also wrote music for Cheryl Crawford; the Group Theatre Movement shows producer.
 He later became a much sought-after coach to the stars coaching, among others, Jeannette Adair (Gentleman Prefer Blondes) and Juanita Hall (South Pacific).
 He brought the house down in Cole Porter’s Kiss me Kate with his performance of the song “Too Darn Hot.”
-In television Fuller was a versatile talent on camera and behind the scenes.
+Fuller was a versatile talent on camera and behind the scenes in television.
 In 1947, Fuller was in the original cast of the musical Finian’s Rainbow on Broadway.
 Also in the cast were Joe Yule (Mickey Rooney’s father), and Fred Sledge (the father of the members of the disco group Sister Sledge).

-Also during this time, Fuller hosted a 15 minute musical show on NBC and went on to become a musical director and special materials writer: Musical Miniatures, Young Broadway, TV Screen Magazine, and Jerry Lester Show, among others.
-Also he won on the Arthur Godfrey Talent Scouts show.
-Lorenzo Fuller was a man of firsts.
-His show, Van and the Genie, on WPIX in NYC, broke racial barriers: it was the first show in the nation where a Black man starred opposite a white woman.
-Van and the Genie was so successful that its sponsor’s product, Scotty Pops Lollipops, was soon outstripped by demand as 3,300 new distributorships came on board.
+Also during this time, Fuller hosted a 15-minute musical show on NBC and became a musical director and special materials writer: Musical Miniatures, Young Broadway, TV Screen Magazine, and Jerry Lester Show, among others.
+Also, he won on the Arthur Godfrey Talent Scouts show.
+Lorenzo Fuller's show, Van and the Genie, on WPIX in NYC, broke racial barriers: it was the first show in the nation where a Black man starred opposite a white woman.
+Van and the Genie were so successful that its sponsor’s product, Scotty Pops Lollipops, was soon outstripped by demand as 3,300 new distributorships came on board.

-Also Fuller played for the troupe as they performed in the embassies for the many diplomatic events they attended.
-He performed with such greats as Leontyne Price and William Warfield in this folk opera the first opera in the world with Blacks as its chief subjects.
-Since 1990, Fuller has lived annonmously by personal choice.
-He would play the piano on weekends at a retirement home near Loncoln Center in New York City.
-Lorenzo Fuller died on January 8, 2011 in New York City.
+Also, Fuller played for the troupe as they performed in the embassies for the many diplomatic events they attended.
+He performed with such greats as Leontyne Price and William Warfield in this folk opera, the first opera in the world with Blacks as its chief subjects.
+Since 1990, Fuller lived anonymously by personal choice.
+He would play the piano on weekends at a retirement home near Lincoln Center in New York City.
+Lorenzo Fuller died on January 8, 2011, in New York City.